hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 If you don't use the `new` keyword, the constructor function won't work as intended.
 Instead, it acts like an ordinary function.
 In particular, no new objects are created, so `this` won't point to a new object.

 Furthermore, since functions that don't return an explicit value return `undefined`, calling a constructor without `new` also returns `undefined`.
-When you use `new`, however, the function doesn't have to return anything explicitly: it returns the newly created object automatically.
+When you use `new`, however, the function doesn't have to return anything explicitly: it *returns the newly created object automatically*.

 #### 1.3.5 Who Can be a Constructor